-Proposal format torial Services for Odyssey Language Assistant Training Tools and Resources and outline sections Description Score 1 and 2 Executive summary, introduction, and background /5 a. scope of the Project and goals , , , , , , , , , , , , , , , , , , , b. the Project's value to policy and/or practice c. proposed methodologies d. the names and qualifications of the Proponent and enlisted personnel e. the deliverables f. the total budget 3 Proponent's experience /35 Evidence outlining the Proponent's expertise in managing and conducting projects comparable to that required in this Project, including: a. experience in pan-Canadian projects or those that are cross-provincial and/or cross-regional in scope; b. familiarity with current Canadian educational trends and second-language pedagogical best practices; c. familiarity with minority-language education in Canada; d. experience working with subject-matter experts (i.e., second-language learning, differentiation, diversity/inclusion, use of technology); /10 e. experience in developing digital interactive publications and practical learning tools (activities); f. quality control and assurance, substantive editing, copy editing, and proof- reading; and g. description of up to two (2) comparable or relevant projects and/or services and up to two (2) samples of previous related work as per item 2.3.
-Evidence outlining the Proponent's project-management expertise, including: a. setting and adhering to a work schedule; /4.0 b. assuming direct responsibility for the activities of all project participants, tasks, /10 and deliverables; c. experience in risk management in the context of publishing. c. experience in risk management in the context of publishing.
-Evidence outlining the Proponent's ability to access, review, edit, produce, and deliver material in both French and English.
-At its sole discretion, CCMEC may request that /10 Proponents provide documentary evidence of such ability. , 10 A curriculum vitae /5 4 Bilingual qualifications of enlisted personnel /10 5 Implementation plan /35 Details setting out the anticipated steps required to achieve the deliverables and the , specific elements of the Project, including an indication of who will perform which /15 elements and when these will be completed.
-Outline of any perceived challenges and/or risks inherent in the proposed /10 methodology and/or knowledge-mobilization strategies /10 Expected timing of deliverables and regularly scheduled meetings to review progress. /10 6 Additional value-added services /5 7 Price, including a breakdown of the fees, costs, services, expenses, and taxes /10 Mandatory Proposal Requirements met Y/N
+Proposal format and outline sections Description Score 1 and 2 Executive summary, introduction, and background /5 a. the main questions to be addressed b. the Project's value to policy and/or practice c. proposed methodologies d. the names and qualifications of the Proponent and enlisted personnel e. the deliverables f. the total budget g. others 3 Proponent's experience /35 Evidence outlining the Proponent's expertise in managing and conducting projects comparable to that required in this Project, including: a. experience in projects that are pan-Canadian in scope; b. ability to carry out large-scale consultations and studies using various communication methods; c. strong understanding of decision-making processes within provincial/territorial governments; /10 d. research on issues related to professional regulatory environments; e. research on issues related to the assessment and recognition of professional credentials; f. research on issues related to international labour mobility; 1. research of issues related to international labour mobility, Evidence outlining the Proponent's project-management expertise, including: a. setting and adhering to a work schedule /10 b. assuming direct responsibility for the activities of all project /10 participants, tasks, and deliverables c. experience in risk management in the context of public relations Evidence outlining the Proponent's ability to access and review material in both French and English.
+At its sole discretion, CCMEC may request that /10 Proponents provide documentary evidence of such ability.
+A curriculum vitae /5 4 Qualifications of enlisted personnel /5 5 Implementation plan /40